jmongard/Git.SemVersioning.Gradle/README.md

 Patterns is matched using [java regular expressions](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html) with IGNORE_CASE and MULTILINE options enabled.

-## Supported Gradle version

-This plugin has been tested on Gradle 8.x and 9.x.
-(Version 0.4.3 and older should work on gradle 6.x and probably 5.x)

 ## Continuous Integration
 The plugin calculates the version using the commit tree.
 Make sure you check out all commits relevant and not just